j1-aggie/Restaurant_Rating_ETL/README.md

 4) The type of final database selected best displayed the data and supported our narrative as to how restaurant ratings could be presented as an aggregate.
 A Flask application created by the team allowed our database to be queried and return results in a JSON format.
 5) The schema of the tables in the final database was created using pgAdmin4 and SQL to display the data as a relational data set.
-6) We envision the database being used to rate restaurants in an aggregate manner and not by one customer’s rating.
+6) In Summary, we envision the database being used to rate restaurants in an aggregate manner.
+The aggregate, yelp, and google restaurant ratings show the same top 4 restaurants
+    (see image folder).
+However, once you compare aggregate ratings beyond the top 4 restaurants to Google and Yelp ratings, we see different ranking of restaurants.